Silver Age of Comic Books: Marvel Comics

 DC Comics sparked the superhero revival with its publications from 1955 to 1960.
 Marvel Comics then capitalized on the revived interest in superhero storytelling with sophisticated stories and characterization.
 In contrast to previous eras, Marvel characters were "flawed and self-doubting".

 DC added to its momentum with its 1960 introduction of Justice League of America, a team consisting of the company's most popular superhero characters.
 Martin Goodman, a publishing trend-follower with his 1950s Atlas Comics line, by this time called Marvel Comics, "mentioned that he had noticed one of the titles published by National Comics seemed to be selling better than most.
 It was a book called The [sic] Justice League of America and it was composed of a team of superheroes", Marvel editor Stan Lee recalled in 1974.
 Goodman directed Lee to likewise produce a superhero team book, resulting in The Fantastic Four #1 (November 1961).

 Under the guidance of writer-editor Stan Lee and artists/co-plotters such as Jack Kirby and Steve Ditko, Marvel began its own rise to prominence.
-With an innovation that changed the comic-book industry, The Fantastic Four #1 initiated a naturalistic style of superheroes with human failings, fears, and inner demons, who squabbled and worried about the likes of rent-money.
-In contrast to the straitlaced archetypes of superheroes at the time, this ushered in a revolution.
-With dynamic artwork by Kirby, Steve Ditko, Don Heck, and others complementing Lee's colorful, catchy prose, the new style became popular among college students who could identify with the angst and the irreverent nature of the characters such as Spider-Man, the X-Men and the Hulk during a time period of social upheaval and the rise of the counterculture of the 1960s.